andtherewaslight/andtherewaslight.github.io/_posts/2022-05-30-post_claudio.md

 *Bessel functions of the first kind J and modified second kind K*

 Actually, the Bessel functions of the first kind are the solutions of the mechanical vibration of a drum with a circular shape, as shown [here](https://en.wikipedia.org/wiki/Vibrations_of_a_circular_membrane).
-The only difference with the fiber-optic case is that the decay at the edges is abrupt for the drum case, and is gradual with a modified Bessel function in the fiber-optic case, but in the core are the modes follow the same mathematical function.
+The only difference with the fiber-optic case is that the decay at the edges is abrupt for the drum case, and is gradual with a modified Bessel function in the fiber-optic case, but in the core all the modes follow the same mathematical function.

 So you may think that we have found the solution, so we can all go home, but unfortunately we are not done yet.
 We still need to calculate the propagation constant and the actual electric and magnetic field components that satisfy the boundary conditions, and that is not straightforward in the general case.
 However in realistic fibers, we can make an aproximation which will simplify the task.